malcolmt/django-multidb-patterns/functional_split/README.rst

 =================================================

 In this example, the two main application models are in different databases.
-All products are in the main ("default") database, whilst product reviews are in the "reviews" database.
+All products are in the main (*default*) database, whilst product reviews are in the "reviews" database.

 Setup